cycle/docs/docs/en/advanced/schema-builder.md

-Though the usage of annotated entities provides a very easy way to configure your ORM and Database schema, you might want to use some alternative schema declaration notation, or perform some calculations on the ORM schema (for example default values, custom columns and etc).
+Though the usage of annotated entities provides a very easy way to configure your ORM and Database schema, you might want to use some alternative schema declaration notation, or perform some calculations on the ORM schema (for example default values, custom columns, etc.).
 This functionality is available in `cycle/schema-builder` extension.

 ## Manually Define Entity